-The detailed statements and their supporting metrics are contained within Risk Vision and Appetite documents for both SFHL and SIL which are maintained by the Group Chief Risk Officer (CRO) of SIL and reviewed annually.
+The detailed statements and their supporting metrics are contained within Risk Vision and Appetite documents which are maintained by the Group Chief Risk Officer (CRO) of SIL and reviewed annually.
+All of the statements and metrics have been updated this year.